ljstaib/news-analyzer/README.md

 - Due March 17th 2021
 - Please see status for an explanation of my findings and what I have learned

+# Week of 3/22
+- Complete the file uploader
+- Complete Sentiment analysis based on Google NLP.
+Make sure it runs on your machine.
+- Complete newsfeed search section of application